sepanc/O365-Web-Directory/README.md

 9. Scroll down to the **permissions to other applications** section and click the **Add application** button.

-10. In this tutorial, we'll demonstrate how to get a user's email so add the **Office 365 unified API (preview)** application.
-Click the plus sign in the application's row and then click the check mark at the top right to add it.
+10. Click the plus sign in the **Office 365 unified API (preview)** row and then click the check mark at the top right to add it.
 Then click the check mark at the bottom right to continue.

 11. In the **Office 365 unified API (preview)** row, select **Delegated Permissions**, and in the selection list, choose **Read all users' basic profiles**.